23 Different Types of Octopus

 The Caribbean Reef Octopus gets its name from its favorite home, the coral reefs, where it makes its dens.

-These octopuses are also among the species with the shortest lifespans, lasting about 10 to 12 months in the wild.
+These octopuses also have the shortest lifespans, lasting about 10 to 12 months in the wild.

 They are also cannibalistic and protective, guarding their caves against other octopuses in their domain and devouring them.